 The country specified in the user's profile constrains which ARC will provide his/her support.
-Users from a country within the three Executives (EA, EU or NA, see Sect.
-4.4) are automatically and compulsorily assigned the ARC of their Executive for support.
+Users from a country within the three Executives (EA, EU or NA) are automatically and compulsorily assigned the ARC of their Executive for support.
 Users from Taiwan may elect either the EA ARC or the NA ARC as their support ARC.
 Users outside the three ALMA Executives, including Chilean users, may choose any Executive ARC as their support ARC.
+The supporting ARC for Large Programs may be changed from the one assigned to the PI to the one assigned to one of the co-PIs under especial circumstances.